mosip/documentation/docs/Registration-Processor-APIs.md

 - #### `POST /registrationprocessor/v1/manualverification/decision`

-This API is used to get the decision from manual verifier for an applicant and update the decision in table.
+This API is used to get the decision from manual adjudicator for an applicant and update the decision in table.
 The packet is sent for further processing based on decision.

 #### Resource URL
 https://mosip.io/registrationprocessor/v1/manualverification/decision